SoftDevGang/login-form-tdd-ui-kata/_Requirements/LoginDialogRequirements.md

 * User name and password given, button "Log in" clicked, backend reports success, then the form is closed.
 * User name and password given, button "Log in" clicked, backend reports an error, show message in error line, form stays open.
-* When "Log in" is clicked, while the backend is working, the button stays disabled.
+* While the backend is working, the "Log in" button stays disabled.

 ![sketch of the bare login](./SketchBare.png)